OrienteerBAP/Orienteer-Guidebook/managing_classes.md

 ##The Indexes widget

-On the Indexes widget, you can ...
+With this widget, you can ...
 Indexies http://orientdb.com/docs/last/Indexes.html

 ##The Custom properties widget

-Whatever
+With this widget, you can set particular custom properties to the whole class.